gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency constraints for transitive dependencies

 With [dependency constraints](userguide/managing_transitive_dependencies.html#sec:dependency_constraints), Gradle adds a mechanism to express constraints over transitive dependencies which are used during dependency resolution.

-In the future, Gradle will also allow you to publish dependency constraints when using the [Gradle module metadata format](https://github.com/gradle/gradle/blob/master/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md) that is currently under development and, as a library author, you will then be able to share these constraints with your library's consumers - making them an appealing alternative to other existing mechanisms for managing transitive dependencies in Gradle.
+In the future, Gradle will also allow you to _publish_ dependency constraints when using the [Gradle module metadata format](https://github.com/gradle/gradle/blob/master/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md) (currently under development) such that library authors will be able to share these constraints with library consumers.
+This makes dependency constraints a better alternative over other existing mechanisms for managing transitive dependencies in Gradle.

     dependencies {
         implementation 'org.apache.httpcomponents:httpclient'